cchesser/che55er-site/content/blog-series.md

 comments: false
 ---

-This is a collection of blogs that were segments of content that carried a similar theme, but were broken into individual posts.
+This is a collection of blogs that carried a similar theme, but were broken into individual posts.

 ## Decision Making Album